Category Archives: Personal

 Is it gumption?
 Aspirations?
 A positive outlook?
 Prayer?
 Encouragement from friends and family?

 And have you ever felt like you have nothing left to give to anyone else, let alone tackle one more thing?
-It boils down to you’re running on empty.
-You need a re-fill, a power surge, fuel, zing?
+It boils down to you running on empty.
+Do you need a refill, a power surge, fuel, or zing?
 When you’ve given yourself to others and you feel spent, it’s time to step back and be refreshed.
 Take a sabbatical.

-There are times when I need time for me.
-I may need to soak in a warm tub, get a Swedish massage, sit by the ocean, or relax in one of those infrared-saunas.
-Yeah, buddy.
+There are times when I need time for myself.
+I may need to soak in a warm tub, get a Swedish massage, sit by the ocean, or relax in one of those infrared saunas.
+Yeah, buddy!

 You know, as a Christian, being still and quiet before the Lord isn’t always easy for me.
 My thoughts run in circles with daily tasks that need to be done.
 But I find that when I go before Him and stay awhile, I come out feeling refreshed, refueled, and re-fired.